cvmfs/doc-cvmfs/cpt-configure.rst

                                of file catalogs
 ============================== =================================================

-The “Config Repository”
+The "Config Repository"
 ~~~~~~~~~~~~~~~~~~~~~~~

 In addition to the local system configuration, a client can configure a
-dedicated “config repository”.
+dedicated "config repository".
 A config repository is a standard
 mountable CernVM-FS repository that resembles the directory structure of
 /etc/cvmfs.
 It can be used to centrally maintain the public keys and
 configuration of repositories that should not be distributed with rather